CSCfi/kielipankki-nlf-harvester/docs/README.md

 - Metadata comes as **[METS](https://en.wikipedia.org/wiki/Metadata_Encoding_and_Transmission_Standard)**, text and layout as **[ALTO](https://en.wikipedia.org/wiki/Analyzed_Layout_and_Text_Object)**, and page scans as **[JPG 2000](https://en.wikipedia.org/wiki/JPEG_2000)** files
 - The dataset is currently based on [collection 861](https://digi.kansalliskirjasto.fi/collections?id=861&set_language=en) at the NLF.

-TODO: document the technical stuff that can affect completeness of the data set:
-- we download files listed under USE "Images" or "reference" and their corresponding ALTOs
-- how to match the image files to the metadata in METS and that this is not easy for ALTOs :---)

 ## Dataset size